 An Innovative, Open-source Collaboration Equation

 The team was able to accurately duplicate the work of a commercial resistivity meter with a low-cost, essentially homemade meter.
-The first model cost approximately USD $500, made in the USA.
+The first model cost approximately $500 and was made in the USA.
 Later iterations, constructed in Cameroon, decreased costs and improved upon the meter to minimize short-circuiting.

 This required a combination of persistence, an evolving circle of committed volunteers, the team’s humility to seek and accept help, and a rapidly evolving and flexible collaborative approach.